Rocky000/ansible_install_system_tools/README.md

 - On the "install_docker.yml" file change the "hosts" value accroding to the hosts you want to run this ansible script
 - Example:
--     "hosts: local"
+-     hosts: local
--     "hosts: install_soft"
+-     hosts: install_soft